SuperOfficeDocs/superoffice-docs/docs/api/web-services/so-timezone.md

 # SOTimezone

-Time zones are tricky, because both the server, the browser, and JSON all have opinions about them.
+Time zones are tricky, because the server, the browser, and JSON all have opinions about them.

 SuperOffice can support multiple time zones - this is enabled in admin.
 When enabled, all existing data is defined as belonging to a **base time zone**.
 This is the time zone that data is stored in.